 Accessory buildings on residential properties are required to have siding and roofing materials that are similar in color and material to the siding and roofing materials used on the house.
-For more specific details please call the Planning and Development Department.
+For more specific details please call the Planning and Development Department at 620-694-2639.

 You need to obtain a building permit prior to constructing a garage, shed, or carport on your property.
 A building permit can be obtained from the Inspection Department at City Hall.
 Wooden, stick-built garages and carports must meet minimum building code standards for footings, walls, and rafters.
 Metal-framed structures are required to be designed by a licensed Kansas engineer.
 All companies that build or install garages and carports are required to be registered contractors with the City of Hutchinson.
+All garages and carports are required to have a concrete floor.
 Garages and carports are also required to have a paved driveway made of either concrete, asphalt, or asphalt millings with a slurry seal.
 For more information, see the following brochure: http://www.hutchgov.com/DocumentCenter/Home/View/1060

 A building permit is required for a storage shop building larger than 120 square feet.
 Storage shop buildings must be placed on a permanent foundation or be anchored to the ground with an approved anchoring system.
 Storage shop buildings are required to meet setback requirements and must be a minimum of five feet (5’) away from all other structures.
 If the building has a door wider than eight feet (8’), a paved driveway will be required.
 See FAQ #12.

-Restrictive covenants are private agreements often recorded with the subdivision of a property.
-They usually place restrictions on the use of lots and on architectural design of homes and other buildings in the subdivision.
-Restrictive covenants are usually binding on future owners of a property.
+Restrictive covenants are private agreements often recorded with the subdivision plat or deed of a property.
+They usually place restrictions on the use of lots and on architectural design of homes and buildings in the subdivision.
+Restrictive covenants are usually binding on current and future owners of a property.
 Restrictive covenants are enforced by property owners who are bound by the covenants or by an appropriate owner’s association.
 To obtain a copy of any covenants that impact your property, go to the Office of Reno County Register of Deeds at 125 West 1st Avenue in Hutchinson.

-The Inspection Department assigns addresses.
-The Department is located at City Hall, 125 Avenue B, in Hutchinson.
+The Building Official assigns addresses.
+The Building Official's office is located in the Building Inspection Department at City Hall, 125 E. Avenue B, in Hutchinson.
 The telephone number is 620-694-2631.

 A single RV can be parked on the front driveway by a visiting guest or the property owner for a maximum period of five (5) days in any calendar month, but there are restrictions.
 See the brochure on parking RVs here: http://www.hutchgov.com/DocumentCenter/Home/View/5241